New Hampshire used to be a popular state for non-accounting major, because it only required 12 credit hours of accounting.

 - NH State Board accepts evaluations from 7 agencies.
 Please go to NASBA’s website on NH for details (link below)

-- While not mandatory, you may choose to request a “pre-evaluation” from NASBA (click nasba.org -> New Hampshire -> First time application -> Pre-evaluation) for a fee.
+- While not mandatory, you may choose to request a pre-evaluation from NASBA here.

 New Hampshire no longer accepts CA coursework as part of the educational requirements.
 Here is a direct quote from NASBA’s New Hampshire page: